• Home

 Photo courtesy of Big Stock Photo

 A friend of mine had grandmothers who lived to be 101 and 102.
-I was sitting at her Passover table one year and she brought out a recipe box that belonged to one of her grandmothers.
-Almost every recipe was for some type of dessert, including multiple recipes for chocolate fudge cake.
+I was sitting at her Passover table one year and she brought out a recipe box that belonged to one of them.
+Almost every recipe was for some type of dessert, including multiple recipes for chocolate cakes.
 We all know chocolate, in its natural state, is a healthy food, right?

 Both grandmothers stayed active throughout their lives.
 I remember hearing one of them complaining, as she neared 100 years old, that she wanted to go out and look for a job.
 She’d worked as a salesperson up until her mid 90’s.
 Neither of the grandmothers drank, which in the Jewish religion is common during the holidays.
 It must have been the chicken soup.